- The Original Series (TOS)

 It feels as though writer Steven W. Carabatsos has not been quite enough

-he didn't really know where he was going with this, and had planned
+as though he didn't really know where he was going with this, and had planned

 no high energy climax, no action-adventure final challenge in implementing